GuillaumeSmaha/cluster-mgr/manual_install/README.md

 Aug 23 22:40:36 dc4 slapd[79544]: syncprov_sendresp: to=003, cookie=rid=002,sid=002,csn=20170823224036.310829Z#000000#001#000000
 ```

-### 9) Configuring your NGINX server is simple enough.
+### 9) Now let's configure your NGINX server for oxTrust and oxAuth web failover.
-- We need the httpd.crt and httpd.key certs from one of the Gluu installations.
+- We need the httpd.crt and httpd.key certs from one of the Gluu servers.
+Nginx server:
 ```
 mkdir /etc/nginx/ssl/
 scp root@server1.com:/opt/gluu-server-3.0.2/etc/certs/httpd.key /etc/nginx/ssl/
 scp root@server1.com:/opt/gluu-server-3.0.2/etc/certs/httpd.crt /etc/nginx/ssl/
 ```
-- Next we configure NGINX to proxy-pass connections.
+- Next we install and configure NGINX to proxy-pass connections.
 ```
 apt-get install nginx -y
 cd /etc/nginx/
 >nginx.conf
 vi nginx.conf
 ```
-- Put this template in it's place.
+- Put the following template in it's place.
 Make sure to change the `{serverX_ip_or_FQDN}` portion to your servers IP addresses or FQDN under the upstream section.
-Add as many servers as exister in your replication setup.
+Add as many servers as exist in your replication setup.
 The `server_name` needs to be your NGINX servers FQDN.
 ```
 user www-data;
 worker_processes 4;